r-eifler/IPEXCO-frontend/README.md

 **Share Demos** In the top right corner of the demos details view, you can download the demo as a JSON file.
 This allows you to share demos between instances of IPEXCO.
-To upload the demo go to the main demos menu in the left navigation bar and click *Upload Demo*.
+To upload the demo go to the main demos menu in the left navigation panel and click *Upload Demo*.